MMaffi/choco-install-development-script/README.md

 ## How to Use ⁉️

-1. Ensure that **Chocolatey** is installed.
+1. Download or clone this repository.
-2. Download or clone this repository.
+2. Run the file `install-chocolatey.bat` as Administrator to install Chocolatey.
 3. Run the `install-dev-tools.bat` script as Administrator.

 ### Prerequisites

-- Chocolatey (can be installed automatically by the script).
+- Chocolatey.
 - Internet connection.

 ## Contributing 🎉